Hakerh400/functional/readme.md

 write(1), write(1)
 ```

-Here we have class `Class` which a constructor and two methods.
+Here we have class `Class` which has a constructor and two methods.
 The constructor takes one argument and stores it as a private member `a`.

 The first method is `get`.
 It takes no arguments and returns the value of `a`.
 Method `set` takes an argument (here `b`) and assigns the value of `b` to `a`.